Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 - (Medik) Gave Dale a starting market so the economy isn't so brutal at game start
 - (Medik) Temporarily added the toggle for the behaviour reported by EPM - further testing required
 - (Medik) Temporarily disabled the AI's population growth bonues - further testing required
+- (Medik) Updated some starting buildings in Rhovanion settlements to give them some flavour and life

 10th March 2025
 - (Karl) Reworked ND Waystation